 This attraction is a little further afield than most of the other things to do in Hakone and is perhaps only achievable on an extended itinerary of 2 days or more.
 But the Skywalk and 300 metre-long zipline is a lot of fun and well worth it.

 Onsen Spa Experience

 I should mention that this is certainly not an exhaustive list of all the things to do in Hakone.
-There is actually so much more.
-If you were to do a google search of ‘things to do in Hakone’, you’ll soon learn that there are also many hikes, waterfalls, volcanos and Mount Fuji viewing spots, and so much more.
+There is actually so much more to see and do.
+If you were to do a google search of ‘things to do in Hakone’, you’ll learn that there are also many hikes, waterfalls, volcanos and Mount Fuji viewing spots, and so much more.
 You could easily extend your Hakone itinerary to 2 days or longer!

-Left to right from the top: The entrance to the Hakone Shrine; Washing station at Hakone Shrine; A bridge along the pathway next to Lake Ashinoko; Suspension bridge near Hakone-Yumoto village; The entrance to Hakone Shrine.
+From the top: The entrance to Hakone Shrine; Washing station at Hakone Shrine; Torii Gates at the Hakone Shrine.

 Hakone Wrap Up

 There are so many things to see and do in Hakone.
 It is truly an amazing region to visit in Japan.
 And, being so close to Tokyo, it’s very easy to plan a Hakone day trip or extend your itinerary to 2 or 3 days and stay in a beautiful ryokan hotel, as we did.
-To make the most of your trip to Hakone and Japan in general, be sure to read our related articles before you visit:
+To make the most of your trip to Japan, be sure to read our related articles below before you visit.

-We hope this guide helps you to plan your visit to Hakone, Japan.
-If you have any other recommendations or questions about Hakone or Japan, please leave them in the comments below.
+We hope this guide helps you to plan your visit to Hakone.
+If you have any other recommendations or questions about Hakone, please leave them in the comments below.